mongodb-partners/mongodb-aws-csfle/README.md

 MongoDB AWS Client Side Field Level Encryption

 ## The Totuorial
-Please read this <a href="#">blog</a> to understand you can implement Client Side Field Level Encryption using MongoDB Atlas and AWS services.
+Please read this <a href="#">blog</a> to understand how you can implement Client Side Field Level Encryption using MongoDB Atlas and AWS services.

 ## Project Overview
 Consists of 2 key components.
 Please find below installation and running instructions for individual components